-Most students at Pitcheroak choose to stay on and access Post 16 provision, which is fulltime and 5 days per week.
+Most students at Pitcheroak choose to stay on and access Post 16 provision, which is full-time and 5 days per week.
 Students can decide to remain at this setting for 1, 2 or 3 years.
-Core Subjects; English, Maths ICT.
-Foundation Subjects; PSD (Personal Social Education), Communication Skills, Sex and Relationships Education, Communication Skills and Leisure.
-Life and Work Skills; Food Technology, Team Enterprise, Work Experience and College Link Courses at Redditch and Bromsgrove Campus.
+Core subjects are taught across the week: English, maths and ICT.
+Foundation subjects are taught alongside these: PSD (Personal Social Education), Communication Skills, Sex and Relationships Education, Communication Skills and Leisure.
+Students may also experience life and work skills, Food Technology, Team Enterprise, Work Experience and College Link Courses at Redditch and Bromsgrove Campus.

 Students have regular meetings with our Careers Advisor who is able to support and review transition plans.
-Guidance is offered to students and their families to ensure end of school destinations are met.
+Guidance is offered to students and their families to ensure end of school destinations are found.

 Achievements are recognised and celebrated on a weekly basis within Post 16 and students are presented with their Record of Achievement and Certificates at the end of the academic year.